yuvrock/archive.jbossoutreach.org/README.md

 You can instead participate in various chatrooms where you can ask both students and mentors for help.
 Here are few links to chatrooms that you could join for support:

-1. Here are some links to some of project's chatroom:
+1. Here is the link to the project's chatroom:
    - [Google Code In](https://gitter.im/jboss-outreach/gci)